uhd-urz/elAPI/README.md

 ### Bill teams

-We can generate invoice for eLabFTW teams.
+You can generate invoice for eLabFTW teams.

 ```shell
 $ elapi bill-teams generate-invoice
 ```

-We may just want to have a look at the billing information without generating invoice.
+You may just want to have a look at the billing information without generating invoice.

 ```shell
 $ elapi bill-teams info -F yaml
 ```

-We can also export this information as a `YAML` file to the export directory defined in configuration file (`export_dir`).
+You can also export this information as a `YAML` file to the export directory defined in configuration file (`export_dir`).

 ```shell